Shaik-Imran-Immu/-CHAT-APPLICATION/README.md

 DESCRIPTION: [Task - 2]

-This project involves designing and developing a real-time chat application utilizing Socket.IO—a JavaScript library that enables real-time, bi-directional communication between web clients and servers.
-The goal is to create a live chat system where users can join, send messages, and interact in real time with others in one or more chat rooms.
-The application will demonstrate full-stack development skills by integrating a responsive frontend with a Node.js backend using WebSockets for seamless, event-driven communication.
+Developed a real-time chat application utilizing Socket.IO a JavaScript library that enables real-time, bi-directional communication between web clients and servers.
+Developed a live chat system where users can join, send messages and interact in real time with others.
+This application will demonstrate full-stack development skills by integrating a responsive frontend with a Node.js backend using WebSockets for seamless, event-driven communication.

 Objective:
-The primary objective of this task is to build a functioning chat application that supports live messaging using WebSockets facilitated through Socket.IO.
-The app must allow multiple users to connect, send and receive messages instantly, and reflect these interactions across all connected clients in real time.
+Built a functioning chat application that supports live messaging using WebSockets facilitated through Socket.IO.
+This app allows multiple users to connect, send and receive messages instantly, and reflect these interactions across all connected clients in real time.
 This project highlights the power of real-time systems and is essential for understanding the basics of scalable communication technologies used in modern web applications like Slack, Discord, and WhatsApp Web.

 Key Features: